camoto-project/gamegraphicsjs/README.md

 During development you can test your code like this:

     # Convert a sample image to .png and view it with `xv`, with debug messages on
-    $ ./bin/gamegfx --debug read -t img-myformat example.dat write -t img-png out.png && xv out.png
+    $ DEBUG='gamegraphics:*' ./bin/gamegfx.js read -t img-myformat example.dat write -t img-png out.png && xv out.png

     # Make sure the format is identified correctly or if not why not
-    $ ./bin/gamegfx --debug identify example.dat
+    $ DEBUG='gamegraphics:*' ./bin/gamegfx.js identify example.dat

+    # Run only unit tests for the new format, with debugging on
+    $ DEBUG='gamegraphics:*' npm test -- -g img-myformat

-If you use `Debug.log()` rather than `console.log()` then these messages can be left in for future diagnosis as they will only appear when `--debug` is given.
+If you use `debug()` rather than `console.log()` in your code then these messages can be left in for future diagnosis as they will only appear when the `DEBUG` environment variable is set correctly.

+### Development tips

+#### Images

+ * If your image has a palette, is it shared amongst other images or unique to the format you are implementing?
+If the palette is only used by one image, it should be updated along with the pixel data when writing out the format.
+   If however the palette is shared amongst multiple images, it should be implemented as a separate file format and not changed when an image is written, to avoid a change to one image corrupting the colours in the others.

 ## Known issues